Tag Archive for: pre-school

 What Does the Law Say About Starting School?

-The law requires that children begin school in the UK no later than the 31st of either December, March or August following their fifth birthday (whichever arrives soonest).
-This is known as Compulsory School Age.
+The law states that children reach what’s known as Compulsory School Age in the UK on the 31st of either December, March or August following their fifth birthday (whichever arrives soonest).
 It’s worth noting, however, that schools and admission authorities have the right to decide whether children starting at five (rather than four) will begin in Reception year one year later than most other children of their age, or skip Reception completely and go straight into Year One with their matching age group.
 The child’s best interests will affect the decision, including factors like their individual needs and abilities.
 More information about deferring until five is available here.

 Applying for a Primary School Place